Ashir-Qayyum/jenkins-kubernetes-agent-poc/Implementation.md

 am no longer launching DinD Sidecar Container and share docker daemon<br>
 for building the docker images.

-Rather, I am using Jenkins Kubernetes Agents to launch the containers<br>
+Rather, I am using Jenkins Kubernetes Plugin to launch kubernetes agent pod with<br>
-specific to the pipeline stages inside the jenkins agent pod with the tools installed<br>
+containers specific to the pipeline stages & with the required tools installed<br>
 These ephemeral containers contain the tools required in the pipeline stage,<br>
-They perform the task in the functions ,and get terminated once completed.
+They perform the task in the functions ,and get terminated with the pod once the task is completed.

 In my Jenkinsfile, I have included all the kubernetes agents i required for the<br>
-pipeline including the shared volumes, and containers for DinD (contains docker daemon)<br>
+pipeline including the shared volumes, and containers of DinD (contains docker daemon<br>
-for image building, docker CLI (for pulling and pushing the image with dockerhub), <br>
+for image building, shared it to docker CLI), docker CLI (for login, build, & push the image to dockerhub), <br>
 and Helm (for installing the sms deployment stacks) using their official public images.<br>
 Later, in the pipeline stages, I wrapped the pipeline functions inside the containers<br>
 required to execute the task with specified tools.